cdesouza02/Lab-Notebook/Coral-Lab-Notebook/BEL_CBC/DNA Extractions/2023-24/CBC DNA Extraction Plan.md

 	symportal
 - **pull out april2024 data because it is for historical data??** **012024 added new transects**

+**SCTLD Meeting Notes Oct 10**
+- just focus on 36 rapid corals since 2019
+	PAST, SSID, PSTR, MCAV, OFAV(maybe)
+- positive control  in the lane to normalize the concentrations of symbiont
+- randomized order of extraction
+- include some of 2019 suseptible, but only the rapid colonies
+- Where to sequence? argonne or utaustin or smithsonian

 |        | Healthy | Diseased_Tissue | Diseased_Margin |
 | ------ | ------- | --------------- | --------------- |
 | 092023 | 64      | 19              | 26              |